Skip to main content

 Like email open rates, you might hear about the click-to-open rate (COTR), which measures the percentage of subscribers who clicked something in the email as related to the total number who opened it.

-Once someone opens your email, the next metric to track for this marketing channel is the click-through rate or the percentage of recipients who clicked on one or more links in your email.
+Once someone opens your email, the next metric to track for this marketing channel is the click-through rate (CTR) or the percentage of recipients who clicked on one or more links in your email.
 This helps you to understand the overall email engagement.

-Therefore, if you want to send emails that people engage with, try adding a poll, GIF, video, podcast embed, or any other moving element that people can click on.
+Want to stand out in someone's inbox?
+Consider adding an interactive element like a poll, GIF, video, podcast embed, or any other moving element that people can click on.
 It will grab their attention since so few other emails manage to do so while helping boost engagement and website traffic.
-According to a Martech Advisor Report, adding videos to your email can increase click rates by 300%.

 In this example, Amazon does a killer job of interactive email content by adding a poll, making it frictionless for customers to provide feedback on their recent purchase without having to leave their inbox: